pepelisto/owlish/README.md

 (venv) C:\Users\MASTER\owlish>python manage.py test

-This will test automatically the URL responses status codes and if the views given a url are the right views.
+This will test automatically the URL's HTTP responses status codes and if the views that django returns are the correct views for the requested url's.